EllisonFord/sudoku-ar/README.md

 ## Introduction
-An application in C++ that uses OpenCV to solve Sudoku puzzles through Augmented Reality (AR).
+An application in C++ that uses OpenCV to read an unsolved Sudoku puzzle, solves it using a Python library and then presents the results through Augmented Reality (AR).
 Our project for the TUM course Augmented Reality by Prof. X

 ## Usage